t3chnicallyinclined/autoseo/README.md

 # autoseo (MVP)

-Polls Gmail for Google Drive “Item shared with you” emails, downloads the shared video from Drive, extracts/chunks audio with `ffmpeg`, transcribes via an OpenAI-compatible API, asks an OpenAI-compatible LLM for a YouTube SEO package, generates a few thumbnail screenshots, then sends the results back via Gmail API.
+Polls Gmail for Google Drive “Item shared with you” emails, downloads the shared media from Drive (video or audio), transcribes via an OpenAI-compatible API, asks an OpenAI-compatible LLM for YouTube SEO packages, optionally generates thumbnail screenshots for videos, then sends the results back via Gmail API.

 ## What you need installed